tymyrddin/purple/source/docs/systems-architecture/pipeline.md

 # Introducing a proper pipeline

-Imagine you are introducing a proper deployment pipeline on a self-hosted provider such as Hetzner: infrastructure as code using Terraform and Ansible, CI/CD through GitHub Actions or GitLab CI, hardened images, logging, and monitoring.
+An organisation introduces a proper deployment pipeline on a self-hosted provider such as Hetzner: infrastructure as code using Terraform and Ansible, CI/CD through GitHub Actions or GitLab CI, hardened images, logging, and monitoring.
 The whole grown-up setup.